Alex Tuch: Vegas Golden Knights (2017–2021)

-Buffalo Sabres
+Buffalo Sabres (2021–2026)

 On November 4, 2021, Tuch was traded by the Golden Knights along with Peyton Krebs, a 2022 first-round draft pick, and a 2023 second-round draft pick to the Buffalo Sabres in exchange for Jack Eichel and a 2023 third-round draft pick.
 Eichel, the former 2015 second overall draft pick, had been enmeshed in an acrimonious dispute with the Sabres for some time prior to the trade.
 Tuch, a Sabres fan as a child, expressed enthusiasm about joining the team.
 He made his debut in a December 29, 2021 loss to the New Jersey Devils, recording an assist.
 His first goal as a member of the Sabres came in a 4–3 overtime loss to the Boston Bruins on January 1, 2022.

 He soon became a fan favorite in Buffalo, with many citing him as a natural choice to the take up the team captaincy previously stripped from Eichel.
 A notable game came on March 10, 2022, when Eichel made his first appearance in Buffalo against the Golden Knights, culminating in Tuch stealing the puck from Eichel in the final minute to bury it in the empty net, resulting in a 3–1 Sabres victory.

 On October 20, 2022, Tuch scored his first career hat-trick in a 6–3 win over the Calgary Flames.
 He would score his second hat-trick of the season on April 1, 2023, capping it off with a shorthanded goal in another 6–3 win versus the Philadelphia Flyers.
 Tuch's 2022–23 campaign marked career highs in goals, assists, and points, finding offensive success in his second season playing alongside Tage Thompson and Jeff Skinner.

+Washington Capitals (2026–present)

+Upon the expiry of Tuch's contract, there was some speculation that he may return to the Sabres given his hometown status, however, the team and player remained far apart during contract negotiations.
+On June 24, 2026, as part of a sign-and-trade deal to avoid competition during unrestricted free agency, Tuch signed an eight-year, $84 million contract with the Sabres before being traded to the Washington Capitals in exchange for forward David Kämpf and a 2027 third-round pick.